 - Acetaminophen has a wide therapeutic window.
-Recommended maximum therapeutic doses are less than half the toxic dose. - o Single toxic dose in a 70 kg adult is greater than 7 gm. - o Single toxic dose in a child is greater than 150 mg/kg. - o Chronic supratherapeutic acetaminophen poisoning is possible as many medications contain acetaminophen.
+Recommended maximum therapeutic doses are less than half the toxic dose. - o Single toxic dose in a 70 kg adult is greater than 7 gm. - o Single toxic dose in a child is greater than 150 mg/kg. - o Chronic supratherapeutic acetaminophen poisoning is possible as many medications contain acetaminophen. - Liver injury (hepatotoxicity) can occur from either a single large overdose or repeated supratherapeutic ingestion of acetaminophen.
+Therefore, it is important to determine if your patient has already taken a therapeutic dose of acetaminophen within past 6 hours before you administer. - IV acetaminophen may cause headache, nausea, and vomiting. - Hypersensitivity and allergic reactions have been reported but are rare

-Avoid concomitant administration with other acetaminophen-containing medication, such as many prescription opioids (e.g. Percocet) or OTC cough and cold medications.
+• Avoid concomitant administration with other acetaminophen-containing medication, such as many prescription opioids (e.g. Percocet) or OTC cough and cold medications.